 Ms. Durr is a Nurse Practitioner in the UNC Infectious Diseases and HIV Clinic and manages UNC Ryan White projects.
 She has expertise in evaluating and monitoring HIV clinical care provision, including developing and implementing continuous quality improvement and care retention initiatives.
 She provides assistance with implementing clinic based HIV studies.
 She has worked with the UNC CFAR since 2001.

-Ms. Barley is a Clinical Research Assistant who is based in the UNC Infectious Diseases and HIV Clinic.
+Ms. Lutete is a Clinical Research Assistant who is based in the UNC Infectious Diseases and HIV Clinic.
 She assists with recruitment into HIV translational, clinical, interventional and observational research studies.
-Ms. Barley also provides assistance with obtaining informed consent and clinic based data collection administration.
+Ms. Lutete also provides assistance with obtaining informed consent and biospecimens collection.

 130 Mason Farm Road